Skin biopsy: Dermatologist-recommended wound care

 Wound is dry: When you remove the bandage, does the wound look dry?
-To fix this problem, Dr. Gohara says, "Add a thicker layer of petroleum jelly to the wound."
+To fix this problem, board-certified dermatologist Mona Gohara, MD, FAAD, says, "Add a thicker layer of petroleum jelly to the wound."
 If you haven’t been keeping the wound moist, start.
 Keeping the wound moist helps heal the wound and avoid itchy skin.

 Allergic reaction or irritated skin: Itchy skin can also be a sign that you’ve developed an allergic reaction or irritated your skin.
 Here are a few things that you can try right away: